 The Fund Ontology is an operational application of the Financial Regulation Ontology (FRO).

-Fund Regulation defines semantic rules that implement laws and regulations of Dodd-Frank and the Investment Adviser Act.
+Semantic Compliance® is an ontological approach to regulatory reporting and oversight.
+The Fund Regulation Ontology defines semantic rules that implement laws and regulations of Dodd-Frank and the Investment Adviser Act.
 The prototype release determines adviser registration and filing requirements.
 A firm that meets the definition of an investment adviser must register with the Securities and Exchange Commission, unless its excluded, exempted or prohibited.

 - 15 U.S. Code § 80b–2 (a) 11 Definition of Investment Advisers